 Why MCP still matters

-Playwright’s MCP model could power future systems where AI observes, reasons, and runs tests from natural language prompts in real time.
+This is the 2026 enterprise play.
+Playwright's MCP model could power future systems where AI observes, reasons, and runs tests from natural language prompts in real time.
+The protocol is already there, and it works on-prem.

 What engineering leaders are asking